pinecoders/pinecoders.github.io/coding_conventions/README.md

 // }
 ```

-The curly braces at the beginning and end of this code section allow you to collapse/expand that code section using the little triangle in the Editor's left margin.
+The curly braces at the beginning and end of this code section allow you to collapse/expand it using the little triangle in the Editor's left margin.

 ### Variable Names